-The Jewish Museum of Rome tells two thousand years of history of the Roman Jewish community, and of its extraordinary bond with the city.
+The Jewish Museum of Rome tells us about two thousand years of history of the Roman Jewish community, and of its extraordinary bond with the city.

-Also included in the educational itinerary is an interactive table that allows visitors to virtually stroll through the alleys and streets reconstructed in 3D of the ancient ghetto, before its demolition in 1888; moreover, the latest addition is an interesting virtual reconstruction of the synagogue of Ostia Antica.
+Also included in the educational itinerary, there is an interactive table that allows visitors to virtually stroll through the alleys and streets of the ancient ghetto reconstructed in 3D, before its demolition in 1888.
+Moreover, the latest addition is an interesting virtual reconstruction of the Ostia Antica Synagogue.

-The Jewish Museum of Rome is a place of encounter, of culture, of dialogue and of love for beauty; a unique point of reference for discovering the traditions, religion, culture and two-thousand-year history of the Roman Jews, belonging to one of the oldest communities in the world.
+The Jewish Museum of Rome is a place of encounter, of culture, of dialogue and of love for beauty; a unique landmark for discovering traditions, religion, culture and two-thousand-year history of the Roman Jews, belonging to one of the oldest communities in the world.